nanosapp/fullstack-dev-assessment/README.md

 We expect you to use the following technologies for the Front-end:
 - ReactJS
-- Redux(if you judge needed)
-- Redux Sagas (if you judge needed)
-- React Router
-- Material UI
+- Angular
+Or if you decide to deliver a Mobile version:
-- Axios
+- React Native

 For the Backend please choose one of the following:
 - NodeJS
-- Spring
 - Python(Jango or Flask).
+- Go

 We highly apprecaite candidates who deliver their projects on a containerized environment using Docker (Docker-compose Kubernates are also welcome).